Conorjbr/rock-paper-scissors/README.md

 ## User Experience (UX)

 I decided that the game should consist of two main pages, one instructions page and one game page.
-I also wanted the game to keep score of the win, lose and draws and to have a reset button to set the scores back to zero when required.
+I also wanted the game to keep score of the wins, loses and draws and to have a reset button to set the scores back to zero when required.

 The styling I chose was a simple layout with a number of images to illustrate the game to the left and right of the screen.
 I styled the buttons with both icons and word descriptions.
-I picked a colour scheme with fairly high contrast and which I felt was reasonably visually pleasing.
+I picked a colour scheme with fairly high contrast and which I felt was visually pleasing to the user.

 ### Target audience
 My target audience is anyone who has played this game in the real world and wants to have a bit of fun playing it online.
 The game can also be used by kids (& adults!) to make a decision on an impartial basis on such important issues as "who goes first?" , "who gets the last piece of cake?"  etc. etc.